denten-books/plain-text/main.md

 ### 4.1 Media Being (Beckett, Sartre)

-Every year, Krapp, the titular character of *Krapp's Last Tape* by Samuel Beckett, records and listens to himself speak from the past.
+Every year, Krapp, the titular character of Samuel Beckett's *Krapp's Last Tape*, records and listens to himself speak from the past.
 The play begins on one such occasion.
 Krapp, who is just turning sixty-nine, reaches for box three, spool five.
 The recording contains a monologue of his thirty-nine year old self, responding to yet another, decade old reel---which means the action